 We provided a 1 week activity break for 11-14 year olds and two residential weekends for 15-18 year old with vision impairment to promote their independence and allow respite for parents/carers.
 We provided family days across the country offering peer support and a break from the normal routine.

-We provided grants directly to carers who care for a child or adult with learning disabilities.
+We provided grants directly to unpaid carers who live in Inverclyde.

-We ran a two week Summer Club, including transport and intensive staffing, for children with complex support needs.
+We provided a 2 week Summer Club, including transport and intensive staffing, for 14 children with complex support needs.
 One tailored week for older and one for younger pupils.